Best practices for banking while traveling

 Whenever you prepare for a trip abroad, you can stay plenty busy with your travel to-do list: downloading the plane tickets, making sure the itinerary is updated, putting your passport in your carry-on, and making sure all the essential travel items are purchased and packed.

-One thing you might have overlooked, however — and trust us, it happens — is making sure your banks know you’re heading out of the country for a bit.
+It’s easy to overlook some things when you’re making big plans to head out of the country, especially when it comes to banking.
 Here are some quick and easy tips to make sure you have a smooth money experience whenever international travel is on your calendar.

-Some important things to note: Your UBT debit card will incur a 1% foreign transaction fee on transactions made outside of the United States.
-You’ll also want to contact your other banks or credit card companies separately to alert them of your travel plans; when you do, be sure to ask them about any foreign transaction fees you may incur on those accounts, as well.
+• Know your fees.
+Your UBT debit card will incur a 1% foreign transaction fee on transactions made outside of the United States.
+Your other cards might also have foreign transaction fees.
+Contact your other banks or credit card companies separately to alert them of your travel plans and ask about foreign transaction fees.

+• Stop by the bank for cash.
 Carrying some cash — to complement your debit and credit cards — is a good idea because it can be easier to stay within your budget by rationing cash.
-You’ll also avoid being denied service at places that don’t accept credit cards — and you’ll have money on hand for taxis, snacks, tipping, etc.
+You’ll also avoid being denied service at places that don’t accept credit cards — and you’ll have money on hand for taxis, snacks, tipping, etc. If you need foreign currency, stop by your local branch at least 7 to 10 days ahead of your departure so we can order that for you so that it arrives on time.

-Your destination outside the US likely has its own currency, and your best exchange rate is at ATMs.
+• Hit up the ATM for extra cash.
+Hopefully you took enough cash with you, but this tip is helpful in case you didn’t.
+Your destination outside the U.S. likely has its own currency, and your best exchange rate is at ATMs.
 According to many travel blogs, avoiding currency exchange kiosks in airports is a good idea because of their exorbitant exchange rates.
-Just hit up the ATM when you arrive and grab some cash to use while you’re there.
-(Note: Be aware that you may incur fees or ATM surcharges when you use foreign ATMs.)

 Need help setting up a Travel Notice, or have other questions about banking abroad?
 Our Customer Support Team is always happy to assist you.